 The musical lineage represented by our keyboard faculty honors the finest classical music traditions in the world: our teachers, and their teachers, stand among a legacy of legendary artist-pedagogues.
-The vast performing experience of our keyboard faculty, broadened by their current engagement in a wide range of creative scholarship in fields that integrate performing, teaching and scholarship, provides students with cutting-edge insight into top-level performing techniques, collaborative skills, and communicative effectiveness as they pursue their own unique professional endeavors.
+The vast performing experience of our keyboard faculty is broadened by their ongoing engagement in a wide range of creative scholarship in fields that integrate performing, teaching and scholarship.

-Our strong, holistic mentoring of students challenges them to develop sophistication and expertise in all forms of professional communication – listening, speaking, writing, teaching, and engaging audiences with sincerity and authenticity – both in real-time, face-to-face encounters and via digital platforms.
+We challenge our students to develop sophistication and expertise in all forms of effective professional communication – while performing, rehearsing, listening, speaking, writing, and teaching – and to engage their audiences with authenticity, both in person and via digital platforms.

 Engaging Artistic Initiatives

-FSU offers the unique combination of a large comprehensive music program with engaged, committed mentoring between faculty and students.
-Our student alumni are mentoring hundreds of younger performing musicians across the U.S. and abroad, and at every level of professional development.
-Our current students join an amazing legacy of supportive colleagues as they learn to collaborate with one another, serve the profession, and replicate a culture of collegiality in their own professional spheres of influence.
+FSU offers the unique combination of a large comprehensive music program with committed professional mentoring between faculty and students.
+This fosters a learning environment uniquely suited to equip students to collaborate effectively with one another and promote excellence in their professional spheres of influence.

-For more information about the Keyboard program, contact
+For more information about Keyboard Studies, contact Heidi Louise Williams.

 In addition to degree programs for performance majors, organ students in the BA Sacred Music degree pursue rigorous musical training with special emphasis on sacred music, coupled with substantial coursework in areas of study outside of music.
 College of Music students can also audition to study the organ as a principal study instrument.
 Further opportunities for secondary study exist for students in the larger College and University, by instructor permission.